 Behavioral Interview Questions are likely to be encountered during a Job screening Interview.
 What are Behavioral Interview Questions and how are they different from Conventional Job Interview questions that we are used to?

 Take a look at good examples of behavioral Interview Questions one is likely to encounter during a Behavioural Interview.
+Also you can download free sample behavioral interview questions and answers pdf version.
 Study the answers and with good understanding, decide how to answer them in your own words.